 Elisabeth Kübler-RossElisabeth Kübler-Ross (July 8, 1926 – August 24, 2004) was a Swiss-American psychiatrist, a pioneer in near-death studies, and author of the internationally best-selling book, ''On Death and Dying'' (1969), where she first discussed her theory of the five stages of grief, also known as the "Kübler-Ross model".

-She was a 2007 inductee into the National Women's Hall of Fame.
-She was the recipient of nineteen honorary degrees and by July 1982 had taught, in her estimation, 125,000 students in death and dying courses in colleges, seminaries, medical schools, hospitals, and social-work institutions.
+Elisabeth was a 2007 inductee into the National Women's Hall of Fame, she was named by Time (magazine) as one of the "100 Most Important Thinkers" of the 20th Century and she was the recipient of nineteen honorary degrees.
+By July 1982 Kübler-Ross taught 125,000 students in death and dying courses in colleges, seminaries, medical schools, hospitals, and social-work institutions.
 In 1970, she delivered an Ingersoll Lecture at Harvard University on the theme ''On Death and Dying''.
 Provided by Wikipedia

 Showing 1 - 7 of 7 for search: 'Kübler-Ross, Elisabeth', query time: 0.05s